canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 Apache Drill allows users to run SQL queries over NoSQL data sources.
 Out of the box it has support for HDFS, standard filesystems, MongoDB, Kudu, Kafka and others.

 To deploy it you can search for Apache Drill in the charm store.
-Add it to the canvas and relate it to the Zookeeper charm, Kafka charm and finally connect it to the Hadoop plugin charm and press the deploy button.
+Add it to the canvas and relate it to the Zookeeper charm, Kafka charm and finally connect it to the Hadoop plugin charm and press the commit button.

 ![](images/deploydrill.png)